Common Intimacy Issues And How To Deal With Them

 Learning to communicate sexually is a facet of self-help.
 Try reading a few self-help books to get advice on how to communicate about sex.
 Women should search out books written by men on how they deal with sexual communication issues and men should search for books written by women on the subject.

 One great option is to invite a nonbiased professional into the conversation.
 A counselor is a mental health professional who is trained to help you communicate.
 When you encounter barriers you just can't overcome alone, it's time to get help.
 A ReGain counselor can help you as an individual or the two of you as a couple work through intimacy issues.
-Below are some reviews of ReGain counselors for you to review, from people experiencing similar issues.
+Also, you find more information through their various social media accounts on Facebook, Instagram, and Twitter.

 FAQ’s (Frequently Asked Questions)